A Newcomer's Perspective: Software Supply Chains

 My Software Supply Chain Internship

-I’m a senior at the University of Maryland, majoring in Supply Chain Management and Marketing.
-This summer, I landed an internship at a company that has a deep pedigree in software supply chains.
-While “software supply chains” may be just as new a term to you as it was me, an estimated 11 million developers rely on software supply chains, consuming billions of software component “parts” every year.
+I'm a senior at the University of Maryland, majoring in Supply Chain Management and Marketing.
+This summer, I landed an internship at a company with a deep pedigree in software supply chains.
+While "software supply chains" may be as new a term to you as me, an estimated 11 million developers rely on software supply chains, consuming billions of software component "parts" every year.

-Being a newcomer to the software industry, I was particularly interested to see the intersection of the traditional Supply Chain Management principles and how they were used in the software world.
-After reading the “2015 State of the Software Supply Chain” and “The Phoenix Project,” I was astonished to see that many, if not all, of the core Supply Chain Management principles have yet to be or are just starting to be applied to the software industry.
+Being a newcomer to the software industry, I was particularly interested in seeing the intersection of traditional Supply Chain Management principles and how they were used in the software world.
+After reading the "2015 State of the Software Supply Chain" and "The Phoenix Project," I was surprised to see that many, if not all, of the core Supply Chain Management principles have yet to be applied to the software industry.

 The definition of supply chain management that I learned in school was "the collaboration, planning, execution, control, and monitoring of supply chain activities with the objective of creating value."
 Probably the most important part of that definition is the collaboration between supply chain activities to create value.